ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda_dynamodb/implementation.md

 - ATTRIBUTE_NAME stores the name of the attribute (column in a table) that contains the numerical values to average (in this example it is set to 'temperature').
 - TIMESTAMP_ATTRIBUTE_NAME is a placeholder for the attribute name for the timestamp.
 This is used to avoid conflicts with reserved keywords in DynamoDB.

-Next there is a declaration of the handler function, which is the entry point for the Lambda function:
+Next there is a declaration of the handler function, which is the entry point for the AWS Lambda function:

 ```JavaScript
 export const handler = async (event) => {